masibasi/visurai/README.md

 ## 🎯 Overview

-**Seequence** is an AI-powered web application that helps dyslexic and visual learners comprehend written material through **visual storytelling**.
+**VisurAI** is an AI-powered web application that helps dyslexic and visual learners comprehend written material through **visual storytelling**.

 Instead of reading long passages, users can paste text and instantly receive a sequence of AI-generated images that *illustrate the story or concept*.
 Each image is contextually linked — creating an **“image book”** that teaches through imagination rather than words.